couchbase/cbft/DESIGN.md

 is needed, then perhaps MCP can additionally limit the concurrent PIndex reassignments to a max of M per cluster.
-M configured to be 1 would have the most throttling, but perhaps inefficiently leave some KV nodes underutilized during rebalancing, where the currently "moving" PIndex doesn't have any VBuckets from some KV nodes.
+M configured to be 1 would have the most throttling, but perhaps inefficiently leave some KV nodes underutilized during rebalancing, when the currently "moving" PIndex doesn't have any VBuckets from some KV nodes.

 An even more advanced MCP might try to dynamically tune the M and N concurrency parameters to maximize throughput, such as by examining the VBuckets for each PIndex and cross-correlating those VBuckets to their current KV nodes.

+By the way, if MCP dies, then ns-server should stop the rebalance with an error message.

 ### Increasing Availability of PIndexes